sopra-fs22-group-02/server/README Backend.md

 # FindAPlace - SoPra FS22 Group 02 (Backend)
 ## Introduction
-**FindAPlace** is a location-centric event-planner that allows students to quickly and easily find a place to sleep.
+**FindAPlace** is a platform that allows students to quickly and easily find a place to sleep.
 Whether it is about taking a quick nap, or just crashing at a place to sleep after a long night of studying or partying. **FindAPlace** has you covered!

 Places for sleeping are offered by other users.
 These places can then be chosen when searching for a suitable time slot and location.
 A simple accept / reject mechanism allows the place provider to then simply choose which applicant will get the place for the desired time.